RayHightower/RayHightower.com/_posts/2022-02-04-data-plus-eos.markdown

 ### Assigning Responsibility + Deadlines

 Decide which member of the leadership team will be responsible for each category.
 Choose a goal for each item.
-Since the [company vision](/blog/2021/03/08/vision-and-eos/) is clear, each category will tie to the one year plan.
+Since the [company vision](/blog/2021/03/08/vision-and-eos/) is clear, each category will tie to the one-year plan.

 The _Data_ chapter offers more implementation details.